Byrdcliffe Arts Colony — 2025

 WOODSTOCK, NEW YORK

-During my Byrdcliffe Artist-in-Residence is where the Structural Omission framework took shape.
-During this residency, I formalized the system’s internal logic and developed four core paintings that anchor the series.
-The work here marks the moment the framework shifted from an intuition to a structured, named methodology — a decisive pivot in the evolution of my practice.
+My residency at Byrdcliffe is where the Structural Omission framework took shape.
+During this residency, I formalized my ideas in writing and developed four core paintings that anchor the series.
+The work here marks when the framework shifted from intuition to a structured, named framework and what I consider a decisive evolution of my practice.
 New questions emerged about how and if one can represent the unknowable in paint.

 Key Developments

-- Developed four core paintings that define the system
+- Developed four core paintings that test my ideas

-- Established the language and conceptual scaffolding that carries into later residencies
+- Established the language and conceptual thinking and writing that carries into later residencies

 - Documented process sequences in essays, photos, and painting